verifiedpermissions/authorization-clients-js/examples/notebook-app/README.md

    npm install
    ```

-3. Go to main.tsx and replace the `USERPOOL_ID` and `AWS_REGION` variables near the top of the file with appropriate values.
+3. Make sure the `VITE_USERPOOL_ID` env var is set with an appropriate value matching the backend.

 4. Start the development server:
    ```bash